jundalisay/sp/content/en/research/socrates/meno/chapter-05.md

 {{< /l >}}

+{{< r a="Anytus" >}}
-ANYTUS: By Heracles, Socrates, forbear!
+By Heracles, Socrates, forbear!
 I only hope that no friend or kinsman or acquaintance of mine, whether citizen or stranger, will ever be so mad as to allow himself to be corrupted by them; for they are a manifest pest and corrupting influence to those who have to do with them.
+{{< /r >}}